e4s70f3d3n/gui-based-task-manager/README.md

 - To add an item to the list, enter an item description with a character count of between one to 256 in the text field as prompted, click the date picker, select a date, and then click the “Add Item” button.

 ####Remove Item
-- To remove an item from the list, click an item within the table view list and then click on the “Remove Item” button.
+- To remove an item from the list, click once to highlight an item within the table view list and then click on the “Remove Item” button.

 ####Clear List of All Items
 - To clear the list of all items, click the “Clear List” button.

 ####Edit Item Description
-- To edit the item description of an item in the list, double click on the item description you wish to edit, delete the desired text, add the new desired text alterations, and click “Enter” on the keypad.
+- To edit the description of an item in the list, double click on the item description you wish to edit, delete the desired text, add the new desired text alterations, and click “Enter” on the keypad.

 ####Edit Item Due Date
 - To edit the due date of an item in the list, double click on the due date you wish to edit, delete the desired text, add the new desired text alterations, and click “Enter” on the keypad.